 That’s why for this year’s PTSD Awareness Day on June 27, we want to highlight how medical cannabis can help those dealing with PTSD.
-We’ll break down the science and research behind why it works, and shine some light on the medical potential of cannabis for those suffering from serious mental health conditions like PTSD.
+We’ll break down the science and research behind why it works and shine some light on the medical potential of cannabis for those suffering from serious mental health conditions like PTSD.

 How Medical Cannabis Can Help With PTSD

 If you or someone close to you has dealt with or is currently dealing with issues associated with PTSD, they know first-hand how debilitating the condition can be.
 Characterized by chronic nightmares, panic attacks, overwhelming and often uncontrollable emotional outbursts, detachment from others, and near-constant hypervigilance, PTSD is a condition that fundamentally alters the life of the person suffering and those around them.
 Tragically, this horrific cocktail of symptoms sometimes results in suicide.
-A big percentage of those suffering from PTSD are military combat veterans.
+A significant percentage of those who have PTSD are military combat veterans.
 An estimated 8 percent of adults – or 1 in 13 people – in the U.S. will develop PTSD during their lifetime.

 Download Free Guide to Cannabis and PTSD